mblum/nn/README.md

           ./mnist path/to/data

 The tool will train a MLP with two hidden layers, containing 300 and 100 neurons respectively connected by 266.610 weights.
+Using this setup you can accomplish error rates below 5% on the test dataset.

 ### Using **nn** in your own project